gazebosim/sdformat/Migration.md

 - The `ignition` namespace is deprecated and will be removed in future versions.
   Use `gz` instead.

+- Header files under `ignition/...` are deprecated and will be removed in future versions.
+  Use `gz/...` instead.

 ## libsdformat 11.x to 12.0

 An error is now emitted instead of a warning for a file containing more than